bisturi/bisturi/docs/reference/01_simple_packet_creation.md

 0
 >>> p.payload
 b''
 ```

-or change the default for all the packet's instances redefining the class and setting the
+Or you can change the default in its definition so all the instances
-default in the field itself:
+will inherit it:

 ```python
 >>> class TLP(Packet):